Higher sun exposure associated with lower fatigue and depression in MS

 Low sun exposure and low vitamin D levels are associated with an increased risk of developing MS, but their impact on these symptoms of MS is less well understood.
 Previous studies of vitamin D levels and fatigue and depression in people with MS have produced conflicting results, however these studies did not take into account sun exposure.

-Researchers from the Menzies Research Institute Tasmania, including Prof Bruce Taylor and Dr Ingrid van der Mei, together with their Dutch colleagues, set out to investigate the effects that sun exposure and vitamin D may have on fatigue and the neuropsychological symptoms of MS.
+Researchers from the Menzies Institute for Medical Research, including Prof Bruce Taylor and Dr Ingrid van der Mei, together with their Dutch colleagues, set out to investigate the effects that sun exposure and vitamin D may have on fatigue and the neuropsychological symptoms of MS.

 Their results have been published in the journal Acta Neurological Scandinavica (view the abstract here).